 • Not great for large quantities

-£80 is expensive for a small hand grinder.
-So if your budget doesn’t stretch that far, consider this pocket-sized Hario grinder instead.
+If you're working with a smaller budget, consider this pocket-sized Hario grinder.
 One of its best features is a handle that stays firmly in place – essential if you’re grinding horizontally and can’t afford any slips.
 A reinforced hexagonal adapter keeps things sturdy and, unlike other hand grinders we tested, it doesn’t take too much effort to operate.

 Other coffee grinders tried and tested